Amutheezan/amutheezan.github.io/docs/ardupython.md

+---
+type: posts
-# Configure MySQL for Arduino in Python
+title: Configure MySQL for Arduino in Python
+author: Amutheezan Sivagnanam

+---

 ## **GUIDE IS ONLY FOR WINDOWS**